TrackPolitics logoTrackPolitics

 Financial Interests

-Nine financial interests are declared, including four overseas visits, three miscellaneous entries, one relating to donations or other support for MP activities, and one entry noting a family member employed.
+Has declared nine financial interests, including four overseas visits, miscellaneous entries, one donation or loan related to MP activity, and a family member employed.

 Generated 21 February 2026